Whitegate refinery: Export

 The majority of products are exported by sea via the Marine Terminal.
 LPG is transferred to the adjacent Calor gas bottling plant by pipeline.
 The road loading facility has five bottom loading bays for exporting gasoline, gas oil and kerosene to local consumers.

 The refinery was run at a loss of $22.5 million in 2020, as a result of reduced demand because of Covid.
 This compares to a profit of $84.7 million in 2019.

+Blockade

+On 8 April 2026, protesters began to block the two entrances to the Irving Oil Whitegate Refinery with heavy vehicles including tractors, and lorries.
+This was part of the wider 2026 Irish fuel protests.

+Protesters successfully blocked oil transporter trucks from entering and exiting Ireland's only oil refinery until Friday, 10 April 2026 when protesters allowed two trucks to enter the refinery to load fuel for emergency service vehicles and home heating.

+On the same day, Irish Taoiseach Micheál Martin said during an interview that Ireland was on the "precipice of turning oil away from the country in the middle of a global oil supply problem" due to the blockade.
+He went on to say that the crude oil already refined in Whitegate could be diverted to other international markets if the blockade does not end.
+Due to the seriousness of the situation, that evening the Garda Commissioner declared the situation an "exceptional event" and ordered every garda in the country to work for next three days.

+Shortly before 11:30 am on Saturday, 11 April 2026, four busloads of gardaí arrived at Whitegate to disperse protesters and unblock the road to allow the safe passage of trucks into the facility to remove and distribute the refined oil products around the country.
+Gardaí used pepper spray on protesters and convinced them to hand over the keys of their tractors and other heavy vehicles so they, the Gardaí, could move them and clear the road.
+The protesters eventually complied and seven oil transporter trucks entered the facility and left around 3 pm with the refined product, bringing an end to the blockade.

+Plant Review and Potential Sale

+Irving Oil have periodically reviewed the future of the plant and may deem its disposal as an option.

 Whitegate power station

 Adjacent to the refinery to the south (Coordinates: 51°49’07”N 08°15’17”W) is the Whitegate power station, Glanagow, County Cork.
 This 435 MW gas turbine station is owned by Bord Gáis part of Centrica.
 It is designed to run on natural gas or distillate oil, the latter from the refinery, and operates as a combined cycle gas turbine (CCGT).